Pylons/pyramid/docs/tutorials/catalog/index.rst

 be an attribute of this root object.
 It is further assumed that you want the application to be based on :term:`traversal`.

 #.
-Follow the :ref:`zodb_with_zeo` tutorial to get a system set up with
+Follow the :ref:`zodb_with_zeo` tutorial to get a system set up
-   ZODB and ZEO.
+   with ZODB and ZEO.
 When you are finished, come back here.

 #.
 Install the :mod:`repoze.catalog` software within your application's
    environment:

    .. code-block:: text

       $ easy_install repoze.catalog

 #.
 Change your ZODB application's ``models.py`` file to look like the
    below:

    .. code-block:: python
+      :linenos:

        from repoze.folder import Folder
        from repoze.catalog.catalog import Catalog